SignalGo/SignalGo-full-net/README.md

 8. Full support for "async... await" methods

-9. Manage data exchanger to customize model properties to send and receive data without create new classes better and easier than GraphQL
+9. Manage data exchanger to customize model properties to send and receive data without create new classes better and easier than GraphQL and OData

 10. Ip limitations for call methods